MicrosoftDocs/SupportArticles-docs/support/power-platform/power-apps/best-practices-when-updating-a-flow.md

 ## Symptoms

-​After updating a Flow, calls to that Flow from PowerApps start failing.
+After updating a Flow, calls to that Flow from PowerApps start failing.

 - If a new input is added to a Flow without a Power App being updated, the Flow will fail with an error message like: